ashleystieb/wcc/README.md

-Course work for the WCC
+Course work for the Women's Coding Collective.

 Projects for the HTML class for the Women's Coding Collective.